FlareP1/libartemis/README.md

 # libartemis
 ------------
 This is a library for connection to a Artemis USB 1 series camera.
 Its has been build from code shared in wxAstroCapture.
 The unessesary functions have been removed to try and create a 3rd party driver that will be shared with the INDI project.
+It has been developed for a RaspberryPi.
+This code was built using Visual Studio Code, with the CMake extension.

 # wxAstroCapture
 ----------------